 These are common and fundamental problems for bulk data transfer in the extreme-scale era.
-In this proposal, we seek to address these problems.

 To address these problems, DOE’s ASCR Network Researech Program has funded Fermilab (FNAL) and Oak Ridge National Laboratory (ORNL) to collaboratively work on the BigData Express project.
 BigData Express aims to provide Schedulable, Predictable, and High-performance data transfer service for DOE large-scale science computing facilities (LCF, NERSC, US-LHC computing facilities, etc.) and collaborators.

 - A data-transfer-centric architecture to seamlessly integrate and effectively coordinate the various resources in an end-to-end data transfer loop

 - Employment of SDN and SDS to improve network and storage I/O performance

 - A time-constraint-based scheduler to schedule data transfer tasks

 - An admission control mechanism to provide guaranteed resources for admitted data transfer tasks

 - A rate control mechanism to improve data transfer schedulability and reduce cross- interference between data transfers

 BigData Express is a joint research project between FNAL and ORNL.
 In addition, ESnet and KISTI, as unfunded project partners, will provide the underlying SDN-based network services required for a successful project.

 - Dr. Wenji Wu (PI), Email: email@example.com